autohandle/CarNDBehavioralCloningP3/README.md

 #### 3. Model parameter tuning

-The model used an adam optimizer.
-In the final training pass, the learning rate was reduced to 0.0001 using the lr (LR) parameter.
+The model used an adam optimizer and used transfer learning.
+In the several training passes, the learning rate was initially set to 0.001 using the lr (LR) parameter and reduced to 0.0001 in later passes.
+The same number of epochs was used in each pass: 5.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road, but I did not have enough memory to flip the images.
+I used a combination of center lane driving in both directions around the entire track.
+The training images set had a high bias for zero steering angle.
+Rather than remove the bias, I used transfer learning.
+I trained on the biased data and then used a smaller image set of center driving in both directions from just past the bridge.

 For details about how I created the training data, see the next section.